Kudlaeva/new-repository-execise-2/README.md

 # project-template2017-07-17
-Github exercise - Creating a Project directory template 2017-07-17
+#Github exercise - Creating a Project directory template
+#2017-07-17
-Contact info Sofya Kudlaeva +4797599795
+#Contact info Sofya Kudlaeva

-Information about data and projectinfo
+#Information about data and projectinfo
+#This project will investigate some important issues
+#bla bla bla
+#very important
+#more bla bla bla